Erika Eleniak: Career

-Eleniak's first feature-film role was at age 12, in the 1982 film E.T. the Extra-Terrestrial as the girl kissed by Elliott in the classroom scene.
+Eleniak's first feature-film role was at age 12, in the 1982 film E.T. the Extra-Terrestrial as the girl kissed by Elliott Taylor (Henry Thomas) in the classroom scene.
 Her 10-year-old costar, Henry Thomas, told People magazine that he disliked filming the scene: “When I had to kiss the girl, I had to do it two times!
 I don’t like girls."

-In 1988 she appeared as Vicki De Soto, a victim of the creature in the horror film The Blob, which was a remake of the 1958 film of the same name.
+In 1988, Eleniak appeared as Vicki De Soto, a victim of the creature in the horror film The Blob, which was a remake of the 1958 film of the same name.

 Eleniak appeared in the July 1989 issue of Playboy in a pictorial with a nautical theme.
-That same year, she began a recurring role in the TV series Charles in Charge as Charles's girlfriend Stephanie Curtis, and also won a role on Baywatch as female lead Shauni McClain, which she played from 1989 to 1992.
-She also played Carrie, the high-school girlfriend of Jesse (John Stamos), in "One Last Kiss", the November 16, 1990 episode of Full House.
+That same year, she began a recurring role in the TV series Charles in Charge as Charles (Scott Baio)'s girlfriend Stephanie Curtis, and also won a role on Baywatch as female lead Shauni McClain, which she played from 1989 to 1992.
+She also played Carrie, the high-school girlfriend of Jesse Katsopolis (John Stamos), in "One Last Kiss," the November 16, 1990 fourth season episode of Full House.

-In 1992, Eleniak returned to film acting, playing a Playboy Playmate hired to perform a striptease for the captain of a U.S. Navy battleship in Under Siege.
+In 1992, Eleniak returned to film acting, playing Jordan Tate, a Playboy Playmate hired to perform a striptease for J.T.
+Adams (Patrick O'Neal), the captain of a U.S. Navy battleship in Under Siege.
 In the film, she is described as "Miss July 1989"—the month that Eleniak was Playmate of the Month in real life.

-She had a starring role as Elly May Clampett in the screen adaptation of The Beverly Hillbillies in 1993.
+Eleniak had a starring role as Elly May Clampett in the screen adaptation of The Beverly Hillbillies in 1993.
 The next year, she starred in the Dennis Hopper-directed romantic comedy film Chasers with William McNamara.
-Eleniak shot another movie with McNamara, Girl in the Cadillac (1995), and starred as identical twins in the interactive 1995 video game Panic in the Park.
-She continued to make more independent films until 2003.
+Eleniak shot another movie with McNamara, Girl in the Cadillac (1995), and starred as identical twins Jamie and Janie in the interactive 1995 video game Panic in the Park.
+She continued appear in independent films and on television.
 Eleniak appeared on the reality television series The Real Gilligan's Island in June 2005.

 Eleniak has suffered from weight issues.
 At one point, she was underweight due to an eating disorder and was once hospitalized for laxative abuse.
 By 2006, she was overweight and participated in the fourth season of VH1's Celebrity Fit Club.

-In 2006, she appeared on 80's Movie and Music Fest Cafe, a British comedy podcast on iTunes, in which she discussed her career with presenters Ross Dyer and Julian Bayes.
+In 2006, Eleniak appeared on '80s Movie and Music Fest Cafe, a British comedy podcast on iTunes, in which she discussed her career with presenters Ross Dyer and Julian Bayes.
 She gave a lighthearted view of Baywatch and her challenge during filming of Celebrity Fit Club.